simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/mcus/index.md

 Raspberry Pi Pico | ✔️ | ✔️ | ✔️ | ✔️ | ✔️
 Portenta H7 | ✔️ | ✔️ | ✔️ | ❌ | ✔️

-Fwom this table you can see that if you need teh 6PWM mode for your application you should avoid using Teensy and Arduino DUE boards for now.
+From this table you can see that if you need teh 6PWM mode for your application you should avoid using Teensy and Arduino DUE boards for now.

 Even though all the MCUs from the table above (and many more) are supported in the library and all of the will work with most of the BLDC motors+BLDC driver+sensor combinations, their performance will not be the same.
 So here is a quick guide how to choose which MCU to use.